 Here’s a fun way to make sure your youngest students don’t poke each other in the eye!
 The trick is to make a bubble and glue elbows to knees.

 My classes are mesmerized by this one.
 It’s sung to the tune of “Skip to My Lou” and the class uses their rhythm sticks to make a pizza!
 You can adapt this song to make a dish of your choice.
 For a peanut butter jelly sandwich, the class can knead the dough, put it in the oven, slice the bread, spread the peanut butter, spread the jelly, and slap the pieces together.
 You can get even more detailed by having them crack peanuts, smush grapes, etc. To make a soup, chop various veggies and stir the pot.
-Disclaimer: there is a comment at the very beginning of this video mentioning the use of chopsticks as rhythm sticks.
-In order to avoid this suggestion, I’m starting the video after the first 27 seconds.
+There’s another song by Makin’ Music Rockin’ Rhythms that is about making a pizza called Mama Mia.

 I was recently introduced to Rachel Rambach on Instagram by Jenny Focht.
 Both women compose great songs for early childhood.
 Here’s one that transforms rhythm sticks into a hammer, paintbrush, saw, and drill.
 You can also download the music on Rachel’s website.
 It’s in C major and very easy to accompany with a uke, guitar, or piano.
 The link is in the YouTube description.

-Ah, the librarians of Jbary.
+Ah, the librarians of Jbrary.
 They have preschool chants and fingerplays for almost any topic.
 Here’s their playlist of 13 chants and songs using rhythm sticks.

 “Tap Tap (Your Rhythm Sticks)” by We Kids Rock